cprabhath/chatbot-backend/README.md

-To initialize the chatbot plese follow below steps: if chatbot_model.keras files exists in the directory, no need execute STEP 03.
+To initialize the chatbot Please follow below steps: if chatbot_model.keras files exists in the directory, no need execute STEP 03.

     STEP 01: